ModelOriented/kernelshap/README.md

 - To visualize the result, you can use R package "shapviz".
 - Passing `bg_w` allows to weight background data according to case weights.
 - The algorithm tends to run faster if `X` is a matrix or tibble.
-- In order to use parallel processing, the backend must be set up beforehand.
+- In order to use parallel processing, the backend must be set up beforehand, see the example below.

 ## Installation